Free AI Image Generators in 2026: 9 Tools, No Signup Required

 Are free AI image generators safe to use?

 The image is safe.
 The bigger question is what each tool does with your prompts.
 Read the privacy policy.
-Tools hosted in the EU are subject to GDPR and have stricter rules around data retention and training reuse. ngini, for example, runs on European AI infrastructure and does not use prompts for model training.
+Tools hosted on cloud infrastructure are subject to GDPR and have stricter rules around data retention and training reuse. ngini, for example, runs on AI infrastructure and does not use prompts for model training.

 Which one is the best free AI image generator without signup?